 Yuki Tsunoda height and weight

-For 2019, rules were introduced that roughly stated that the maximum weight a driver should be is 80kg.
-The most important thing is for both car and driver collectively to weigh under a certain amount, but it is still notable how much lighter Yuki is than the maximum legal limit.
+For 2019, rules were introduced that roughly stated that the maximum weight a driver should be is 80 kilograms.
+The most important thing is for both car and driver collectively to weigh under a certain amount, but it is still notable how much lighter Tsunoda is than the maximum legal limit

-Tsunoda first entered Formula 1 for the 2021 season, having impressed in F2 the year prior.
-His skills certainly aren't in question, but for those who are still wondering how tall he actually is, all the answers you need are provided below.
+Tsunoda first entered F1 for the 2021 season, having impressed in Formula 2 the year prior.
+His skills certainly aren't in question, but for those who are still wondering how tall he actually is, all the answers you need are provided here.

 This makes him the shortest F1 driver on the grid, and by some margin.
-The next shortest is McLaren's Lando Norris, who comes in at 1.70m, swiftly followed by veteran Fernando Alonso, who is one centimeter taller than Norris.
+The next smallest is McLaren's Lando Norris, who comes in at 1.70m, swiftly followed by veteran Fernando Alonso, who is one centimetre taller than Norris.

 Why could Yuki's height be a problem?

-You may think that there is a benefit to being small in F1, and in some cases that is certainly true.
-In days gone by, you'd want the driver to be a light as possible in order to make the car quicker, but in the modern age, rules have been introduced to make sure that taller (and therefore heavier) drivers are punished.
+Some may think that there is a benefit to being small in F1, and in certain cases that is certainly true.
+In days gone by, it was advantageous for a driver to be as light as possible in order to make the car quicker, but in the modern age, rules have been introduced to make sure that taller (and therefore heavier) drivers are not punished.

-This essentially means that the FIA now weights the car and driver together, so any weight advantage a driver has is made up for with a heavier car.
+This essentially means that the FIA now weighs the car and driver together, so any weight advantage a driver has is made up for with a heavier car.

-The same can be said of aerodynamics, as 2021 F1 cars are built with taller drivers in mind.
+The same can be said of aerodynamics, as newer F1 cars are built with taller drivers in mind.

-"First, I have to put a lot of foam inside the monocoque to make my seat position higher to see the view clearly," Tsunoda told.
+"First, I have to put a lot of foam inside the monocoque to make my seat position higher to see the view clearly," Tsunoda has explained.

 "And also, we made a quite special pedal case [for me] to reach the pedals."

-Henceforth, any advantages that come from the lack of weight are essentially wiped away by the obvious inconveniences of being too short to drive the car.
+Hence, any advantages that come from lack of weight are essentially wiped away by the obvious inconveniences of being too short to drive the car.

-Formula 1 drivers come in all shapes and sizes these days, but what is the height and weight of all the current drivers on the grid?
-Check out the full list of the 2021 F1 drivers' height and weight
+Formula 1 drivers come in all shapes and sizes these days, but what are the heights and weights of all the current drivers on the grid?
+Check out the full list of the 2022 F1 drivers' height and weight.